MahmoudMohamed14/ToDoAndBmi/README.md

      <td><img src="lib/screen_shots/todo4.jpg" width=270 height=480></td>
   </tr>
  </table>
- ## BMI
+ # bmi
- This is bmi calculator application.
+ - This is bmi calculator application.
 I made it to learn the all basics of stateless , stateful and material design

  ## video
  https://user-images.githubusercontent.com/79115058/147079765-449797fe-9e27-41fc-a7a2-0c1a222dd29c.mp4